 Giardia infection occurs worldwide, with an incidence usually ranging from 1.5 to 20 percent.
 Higher incidences are likely where sanitary standards are low.
 Although people of all ages may harbor these organisms, infants and children are more often infected than are adults.
 Carriers are probably more important in the spread of these organisms than symptomatic patients because cysts are less likely to be present in diarrheic stool.
-Like other diseases spread by the fecal-oral route, giardiasis can be a problem in institutions, nurseries, and day-care centers..
+Like other diseases spread by the fecal-oral route, giardiasis can be a problem in institutions, nurseries, and day-care centers.
 The outbreaks have been caused by drinking contaminated water from community water supplies or directly from rivers and streams.
-It has been recognized only recently that Giardia infection may be transmitted by sexual activity, particularly among homosexual men, but also heterosexually.